ioChem-BD/readthedocs/index.rst

 | The main node of the network runs the `Find module`_, which acts as central server and is feed by any new data published in the repositories.
 | The *Find* module provides a fast chemical-aware search engine open public service and is hosted at the Barcelona Supercomputer Center (BSC).
 Also, the `first public-access node`_ is provided by BSC.

 Other ioChem-BD modules automatize relevant data-extracting processes and transforms raw numerical data into labeled data in a database.
 It provides the researcher with tools for validating, enriching, publishing and sharing information, as well as tools to access, post-process and visualize data.
-The final goal is to contribute building a new reference tool in research.

 Users include computational chemistry research groups worldwide, university libraries and related services, and high performance supercomputer centers.